Business Writing Style Guide

 Differences between British and American vocabulary are too numerous to mention, but unless I know that the local word can be construed as offensive by a non-American reader, I stick to American vocabulary.
 So “trainers”, “jumper”, and “boot”, get the boot, as it were, in favor of “sneakers”, “sweater”, and “trunk”, respectively.
 That said, I will use “trousers” instead of “pants” regardless of the locale to which my document is destined.

 In American English, plural dates have an apostrophe between the year and the following “s”, e.g. 1960’s, ’30’s, etc., while British English omits the apostrophe, e.g. 1960s, ’30s, etc. Note that both styles require a preceding apostrophe where information is omitted, in this case, “19” denoting the century.
-I follow British rules.
+I follow British style.

 Style Guide References